Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 date: 2025-11-11 15:55 +0100
 ---

 > I propose this blog post as part of the discussions around the [Field Projections project goal](https://github.com/rust-lang/rust-project-goals/issues/390).
-Thanks to Benno and everyone involved for fruitful discussions!
+Thanks to Benno Lossin and everyone involved for the very fruitful discussions!

 What would it take to make custom smart pointers as first-class as possible in Rust?
 In this post I explore the consequences of taking aliasing seriously.